steveculshaw/templesandtombs/README.md

 We deal with the Itie's and head of towards the airport ---> <br>

-She reckons we're seeking "The Plume", and we should go with them to Koufonisi ... actually we should be the lead, and she and the SIS agents will escort us
+Asrah reckons we're seeking "The Plume", and we should go with them to Koufonisi ... actually we should be the lead, and she and the SIS agents will escort us

+Sam takes the planes controls, saying goodbye to Jenny, and the group heads for Koufonisi ---> <br>